ujinlong/blog-hugo/content/about.md

 {{< /col >}}
 {{< col >}}
 55% out of interest, 45% for earning degrees.
-I chose my major out of interest, but it was essentially destiny.
+I have chosen my current major out of interest, but actually it is the major that has chosen me.
 {{< /col >}}
 {{< /row >}}